rtanwar572/Resto-Map-Assignment/Readme.md

    * Repository -

-     it Will receive request from service and it will communicate with the Database.
+     Using This We Will receive request from service and it will communicate with the Database.

    * DataBase Design -